 I.A.1.
-The program must be sponsored by one ACGME-accredited Sponsoring Institution. ^(Core) I.B.
-Participating Sites A participating site is an organization providing educational experiences or educational assignments/rotations for fellows.
+The program must be sponsored by one ACGME-accredited Sponsoring Institution.
+(Core)

+I.B.
+Participating Sites

+A participating site is an organization providing educational experiences or educational assignments/rotations for fellows.

 I.B.1.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core)

+- I.B.1.a) An accredited pediatric cardiology program must be an integral part of a core pediatric residency program, and should be sponsored by the same ACGME-accredited Sponsoring Institution.
+(Core) - I.B.1.a).(1) The pediatric cardiology program should be geographically proximate to the core pediatric residency program.
+(Detail)

-The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) I.B.1.a) A medical oncology fellowship must function as an integral part of an ACGME-accredited program in internal medicine. ^(Core) I.B.1.b) The Sponsoring Institution must establish the medical oncology fellowship within a department of internal medicine or an administrative unit with a primary mission to advance internal medicine subspecialty education and patient care. ^{(Detail)†} I.B.1.c) The Sponsoring Institution must ensure that there is a reporting relationship with the program director of the internal medicine residency program to ensure compliance with ACGME accreditation requirements. ^(Core) I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO). ^(Core) I.B.3.
-The program must monitor the clinical learning and working environment at all participating sites. ^(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director. ^(Core)
+I.B.2.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
+(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
+(Core) I.B.3.
+The program must monitor the clinical learning and working environment at all participating sites.
+(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+(Core)